 How to find out if the programme you are applying to is accredited or not?

 Recognition by the Republic of Estonia is the basic requirement for the recognition of studies in your home country.
-Information about the accrediation of higher education institutions and their programmes can be found on the database of Estonian Higher Education Quality Agency.
+Information about the accrediation of higher education institutions and their programmes can be found on the database of Estonian Quality Agency for Higher and Vocational Education.

 Pursuant to the laws of Estonia, accreditation is not compulsory; it is, however, the only possibility for an institution of higher education to acquire the right to issue officially recognised documents certifying higher education.
 According to the Agreement on Good Practice in Internationalisation, the signed institutions have agreed that all study programmes offered to international students (English-taught programmes) have to have full accreditation.

 Recognition by the Republic of Estonia is the basic requirement for the recognition of studies in your home country.
-Information about the accreditation of higher education institutions and their programmes can be found on the databases of Estonian higher education institutions (Õppekavade akrediteerimine) on the website of the Estonian Higher Education Quality Agency.
+Information about the accreditation of higher education institutions and their programmes can be found on the databases of Estonian higher education institutions (Õppekavade akrediteerimine) on the website of the Estonian Quality Agency for Higher and Vocational Education.

 Recognition of your previous studies if applying to study in Estonia as an international degree student